7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 ### Runtime: subtype checks

 Equality check is trivial --- `equals` on our model instances would work just fine.
-Subtype check is kinda complicated.
+Subtype checking is somewhat complicated.
 I wouldn't discuss it in the detail here, you may refer to my [actual implementation](https://github.com/7mind/izumi/blob/develop/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection/macrortti/LightTypeTagInheritance.scala).

 It's hard to understand what is even needed to perform the check.